The 22 Best Sites for Free 11 Plus Resources: Past Papers, Advice & Worksheets

-But how can you be sure that it's going to teach your children the right things?
+But how can you be sure that they are going to teach your children the right things?

-How do you know that it really matches the requirements for 11 plus?
+How do you know that they really match the requirements for 11-plus?

 Until now, nobody has made a proper attempt to list the most useful materials in a single place.

 Because in this article I put that right!
 If you find it useful, please share it!

 This list reflects my own opinions, based on a decade of writing resources and teaching for 11-plus exams, but I’ve tried to be as objective as possible.
 I’ve included sites focused on the grammar school 11-plus, on independent school exams, and both.

 Bear in mind that the broadest (and therefore the most secure) 11-plus preparation will involve familiarising your child with a range of question types.